Story and photo courtesy of the Big 12 Conference

-Josh Boyce (TCU), Allen Chapman (K-State) and Tyler Lockett (K-State) have been named Big 12 Football Players of the Week, as selected by a media panel.
-Boyce (offense) and Chapman (defense) picked up their first honor while Lockett (special teams) was recognized for the second time this season and fourth week in his career.
+Josh Stewart (Oklahoma State), Meshak Williams (K-State) and Justin Gilbert (Oklahoma State) have been named Big 12 Football Players of the Week, as selected by a media panel.
+Stewart (offense) and Williams (defense) picked up their first honor while Gilbert was recognized for the third time in his career.

 Big 12 Offensive Player of the Week

 Josh Stewart, Oklahoma State, WR, So, Denton, TX

 Josh Stewart had a 46-yard touchdown run, along with touchdown catches of 21 and 20 yards in Oklahoma State's 55-34 win over West Virginia.
 His receiving day featured 13 catches covering 172 yards.
 It was the second time in four outings that Stewart recorded 13 catches in a game.
 His performance was also the second-highest single-game catch total in OSU history and his 172 receiving yards rank 20th.